 There are other reasons for doing it too:

 - A change in the law means if you are 16+ you will need to stay in education or training longer.
-One option is to study for one day a week and do either work, be self-employed or do voluntary work.
+One option is to study for one day a week while working, being self-employed or doing voluntary work.

 - If you are looking for paid work or training then having experience gained through voluntary work can be a great way to show you are committed to a job area and that you have started developing relevant skills.